-Gemma is Managing Editor at AIMed, with responsibility for engaging and growing the AIMed community and to highlight stories of health AI in action.
+Gemma is Content Director at AIMed, with responsibility for engaging and growing the AIMed community and ownership for events from concept through to delivery.
 An experienced science graduate with a background in veterinary and nonprofit sectors, she also volunteers as a Wish Granter for Make a Wish UK.

 Aidoc has announced an agreement with Isala Hospital, in the Netherlands.
 AI algorithms will be used for triage, and notification of intracranial hemorrhage (ICH), pulmonary embolism (PE), and c-spine fractures.